 A key component of the Long Term EE Strategic Plan (2008) is the advancement of technologies, standards and building practices to deliver Zero Net Energy Homes by 2020.
-The immediate near-term goal (2009-11) is that 50% of new homes exceed 2005 Title 24 standards by 35% and 10% exceed these standards by 55%.
 The Program is an essential bridge between new technology development and deployment.
 As innovative financing opportunities become available, and new energy efficiency and renewable technologies enter the market, HERS raters trained through this program will be positioned to guide builders and developers in selecting appropriate technologies and financing instruments for their projects.

 With respect to Codes and Standards, with the adoption of statewide green building standards in July 2008, California's Building Standards Commission has set a voluntary benchmark for green buildings, effective in 2009.
 These standards are expected to become mandatory by 2012.
 Through the Program, HERS raters will be trained in these new standards as a part of their codes and standards training module, which includes Title 20 and Title 24 code changes.
-By 2011, HERS raters will have access to convenient, low-cost, and up-to-date training on these important changes in the building standards pipeline.
+By 2011 and the new code in 2014, HERS raters will have access to convenient, low-cost, and up-to-date training on these important changes in the building standards pipeline.